fabien-roy/glo-4002-booking-api/docs/KnownTechnicalDebts.md

 ### Oxygen tank inventory service

-Sadly, OXY has a major proble : ordering a second order via `POST /orders` launched an exception in our persistence manager.
+Sadly, OXY has a major problem : ordering a second order via `POST /orders` launches an exception in our persistence manager.
+It is most likely a problem of OneToMany and ManyToOne entity assignation (in services, see `PassService` and `OrderService`, where this was correctly done).
 This was not solved in time for MEP 1.0.

-The service is encapsulated in a try-catch, so that order service (ordering orders) does not crash because of oxygen tank inventory service.
+The service is encapsulated in a try-catch (eh.), so that `OrderService.order(...)` (ordering orders) does not crash because of `OxygenTankInventoryService`.

 ## Repositories

 ### Oxygen tank inventory repository

 Weirdly, when saving the lists of in use and not in use oxygen tanks, they are saved as the same.
 This is a major problem.
+This is probably due to the fact that `OxygenTanKInventoryEntity.inUseOxygenTanks` and `OxygenTanKInventoryEntity.notInUseOxygenTanks` are both `List<OxygenTankEntity>`.
+This could be solved using `InUseOxygenTankEntity extends OxygenTankEntity` and `NotInUseOxygenTankEntity extends OxygenTankEntity`.

 ### Shuttle inventory repository

 Same problem that oxygen tank inventory repository, but with arrival and departure shuttles lists.

+## Util

+### Removal of "\[UTC]" in format

+When parsing a date to UTC format, unwanted substring "\[UTC]" is added at the end of the date.
+We remove it using `String.replaceAll(...)` which is not a viable solution.

 ## Tests